kiali/kiali/design/KEPS/multicluster/proposal.md

 - OpenShift
 - Token

-of these only OpenID Connect and Header currently provide the ability to perform cross cluster authentication.
+Of these, only OpenID Connect and Header currently provide the ability to perform cross-cluster authentication.
 The Token scheme is tied to a single cluster since it uses service account tokens tied to service accounts in a single cluster.
 The openshift strategy does not support multiple clusters.

 The security model Kiali has today assumes a namespace boundary scoped to a single cluster.
-Of the different authentication options that Kiali supports, RBAC would work cross cluster if RBAC was managed by an external provider that spanned across the clusters.
+Of the different authentication options that Kiali supports, RBAC would work cross-cluster if RBAC was managed by an external provider that spanned across the clusters.
 This requires an admin to properly setup the OIDC provider across clusters.

 The namespace service is used to determine if a user has access to resources in that namespace: https://github.com/kiali/kiali/blob/master/business/namespaces.go#L64.
 For multi-cluster, Kiali will check the user's permissions for that namespace across all clusters.
 As an optimization, the namespace service can accept a list of specific clusters to query against.

 ## API

-Kiali’s current model of a Service/Workload/App (s/w/a) uses a namespace/name to uniquely identify any particular s/w/a e.g. a “reviews” service in namespace “bookinfo” is uniquely identified as “reviews/bookinfo”.
+Kiali’s current model of a Service/Workload/App (s/w/a) uses namespace/name to uniquely identify a particular s/w/a.
+For example, a “reviews” service in namespace “bookinfo” is uniquely identified as “reviews/bookinfo”.
 This model works fine for a single cluster deployment but does not uniquely identify a service in multi-cluster.
 Services and workloads can span multiple clusters.

 With some exceptions, Istio sees two services with the same FQDN across two different clusters as the same service and will load balance traffic between the two.
 You can see this when verifying your [multi-cluster traffic](https://istio.io/latest/docs/setup/install/multicluster/verify/#verifying-cross-cluster-traffic) with requests being load balanced across services located in both clusters.
 Therefore in a multi-cluster deployment, Kiali should no longer treat namespace/name as unique and consider services and workloads with the same namespace/name _across_ clusters as the same service or workload.
 This adheres to [namespace sameness](https://github.com/kubernetes/community/blob/master/sig-multicluster/namespace-sameness-position-statement.md).